dshhh/unchain/README.md

 ## Use

-* portable, built for travel, public Wi-Fi, and remote work
+* Portable, built for travel, public Wi-Fi, and remote work
-* easy to use:
+* Easy to use:
   * Turn VPN on/off with the switch button
-  * Connect any type of device to the box and enjoy an unrestricted network via LAN or WLAN
+  * Connect any type of device to the box and enjoy a unrestricted network via LAN or WLAN
   * Connect wirelessly to public hotspots (see 'Repeater mode')

 You can permanently disable the process with